cheimabou/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script counts the directories and sub directories in the current directory
+this script deletes all the files with the extension .js